-A small field is being actively farmed under a longstanding lease agreement with HCA.
-The field is on the escarpment tableland at McNeilly Road / Eighth Road.
-See appended maps for this area.
+A small field is being actively farmed under a long-standing lease agreement with HCA.
+The field is on the Escarpment tableland at Ridge Road and McNeilly Road.
+See Appendix 1 for maps of the area.

 HCA's long-term vision for active and formerly active agricultural fields is to see the land revert back to natural area.
 Active management to remove invasive species, along with restoration planting to enhance these lands is recommended once farming stops.
 More detailed restoration plans will be required to implement restoration of these lands.
 HCA will consider restoration strategies when evaluating agricultural lease renewals.